Celebrate maple syrup season in Ontario 2026

 Each year as winter recedes, the changing climate brings warmer days and frosty nights.
 This causes sap in sugar maple trees to flow up from the roots, and maple harvesting to kick into high gear.

 And it’s not just maple trees.
 Birch trees can also be tapped for sap to make birch syrup.
-Birch season occurs just after maple syrup season in late April to early May.
-Birch syrup is not quite as sweet as maple syrup, so it’s a tasty ingredient in barbeque sauces and marinades.
+Birch season occurs just after maple syrup season, in late April to early May.
+Birch syrup is not quite as sweet as maple syrup, so it’s a tasty ingredient in barbecue sauces and marinades.

 Lanark County Maple Experience